MONEY SAVER | HOLIDAY

 6. Put a New Take on Tradition

 Another way to save on Thanksgiving groceries is to opt for chicken, which is a cheaper poultry pick.
 Since turkey tends to take up a significant part of the Thanksgiving budget, going for chicken cuts costs and gives you wiggle room to spend a little more on other dishes.
-Plus, roasting a whole chicken is much easier than putting a whole turkey in the oven, so it’ll relieve some of the effort of preparing a holiday feast.
+Plus, roasting a whole chicken is much easier than putting an entire turkey in the oven, so it’ll relieve some of the effort of preparing a holiday feast.

 7. Skip Prepackaged Produce

 When shopping for produce, skip the prepackaged stuff and go for whole produce instead.
 While it does mean putting a little more effort into Thanksgiving prep, you save up to 40% off by choosing carrots, brussel sprouts, and whole broccoli.
-The only exception to this is buying frozen produce when an item is out of season: Since fruits and vegetables are flash frozen at peak ripeness, it’s just as good as buying fresh.
+The only exception to this is buying frozen produce when an item is out of season: Since fruits and vegetables are flash-frozen at peak ripeness, it’s just as good as buying fresh.
 You can save on items like cranberries and green beans by buying them frozen.

 8. Load Up on Inexpensive Dishes